June / July 2020

 We sat on the balcony of the restaurant and enjoyed the sunset while eating.
 What more could one want?

-The villa was the exile of the French Baron Jacques d’Adelswärd-Fersen, who had to leave Paris because of sex scandals with minors.
+The villa was the exile of the French Baron Jacques d’Adelswärd-Fersen, who had to leave Paris because of sex scandals with minors in 1905.
 At that time Capri was already known as a refuge for homosexual and bisexual visitors.

 The garden of the Villa Lysis